-• turn the infant into the right lateral decubitus position (lying on its right side) so that any residual fluid in the stomach lies in the antrum over the pylorus and displaces any gas from this area.
+- turn the infant into the right lateral decubitus position (lying on its right side) so that any residual fluid in the stomach lies in the antrum over the pylorus and displaces any gas from this area.
 If there is a significant amount of fluid in the stomach there is impaired gastric emptying.

-- If the baby is gassy and an NG tube is present then inject 20 ml of sterile water into the stomach and watch the pylorus; aspirate after the scan if positive for pyloric stenosis.

-- Upper limits for normal measurements are:

-- Single muscle wall thickness (not including mucosa or pyloric canal) = 3 mm

-- Canal length = 16 mm

-- o TS diameter = 11 mm1
+Watch to see if the canal opens. - If the baby is gassy and an NG tube is present then inject 20 ml of sterile water into the stomach and watch the pylorus; aspirate after the scan if positive for pyloric stenosis. - Upper limits for normal measurements are: - Single muscle wall thickness (not including mucosa or pyloric canal) = 3 mm - Canal length = 16 mm - TS diameter = 11 mm